cessda/coordinate-portal/README.md

 ## Prerequisites

-[Node.js](https://nodejs.org/) is required to install and run this application.
+[Node.js](https://nodejs.org/) version 9.11 is required to install and run this application.

 You will need an existing local or remote Elasticsearch instance setup and running.